The networked input-output economic problem

-In this paper, we first attempt to model a global economic network systems based on the notion of matrix-weighted graphs \cite{Trinh2017ASCC,Trinh2018matrix,Pan2021consensus,LPNM2024TNSE}.
+This chapter first attempts to model a global economic network system based on the notion of matrix-weighted graphs \cite{Trinh2018matrix} and the work on inter-regional input-output model described by W. Isard \cite{Isard1966methods}[Chapter 8].
 Each economic system (or an agent) is represented as a vertex in the matrix-weighted graph, and each edge in the graph is associated with a corresponding nonnegative matrix weight describing a piece of multidimensional trade relations between different industries within a country (self-loop) or between different countries.
 The matrix weighted graph provides a whole picture of the global input-output economic system.
-Second, we consider the problem of determining the equilibrium price structure of the input-output economic system in two scenarios: the closed model and the open model.
-In a closed model, the output of each industries are all consumed by some other industries.
+Second, the problem of determining the equilibrium price structure of the networked input-output economic system is considered for closed and open networks.
+In a closed model, the output of each industries is all consumed by some other industries.
 The characteristics of a closed networked economic system is thus fully determined by its corresponding aggregated input-output matrix.
 In contrast, in an open model, the production demands are also considered on the balancing equation relating the input-output production vectors.
-Distributed algorithms are proposed to determine the solutions of the balancing equations in both models.
-Under these algorithms, each agent updates its output vector at discrete time instance based on a matrix-weighted sum of the neighboring agents' outputs.
-Sufficient conditions with economic interpretations are provided to guarantee the algorithms to asymptotically achieve the exact solution.
-The algorithms predict how the networked input-output systems would behave in the long term given a set of initial available goods and graph topologies.
-The connections of the proposed algorithm with the Google PageRank algorithm \cite{Ishii2014pagerank}, the multidimensional opinion dynamics \cite{Ahn2020opinion,Parsegov2016novel,Nedic2019graph}, and distributed linear equation solvers \cite{Shi2016network,Mou2015distributed,Pham2023distributed} are also discussed.
+Distributed consensus-like algorithms are proposed to determine the solutions of the balancing equations in both models.
+Sufficient conditions are provided to guarantee the algorithms to asymptotically achieve the exact solution.
+Further, the updating algorithms also predict how the networked input-output systems would behave in the long term given a set of initial available goods.